Why Being an Introverted Mom Feels So Hard - Baby Chick

 As a new mom, I spent a lot of time feeling guilty that I felt the need to be alone.
 I berated myself because I thought any “good mom” wouldn’t feel an overwhelming desire to be away from her children.
 Once I realized that being introverted was simply the way I was wired, I accepted that I needed to take some time for myself regularly to be the best mom I can be.
 I had to let that guilt go.
 You can’t help the way you’re wired, mama.

 Even if I can’t manage to go on a walk by myself most days, I can “get away” by wearing my headphones while pushing my kids around the block in a stroller.
-I listen to my music instead of Disney Princess Radio (kill me now), and I just let my mind wander.
+I swap Disney Princess Radio for my own music, and I just let my mind wander.
 If my kids need something, I’ll know from their body language, but for the most part, there’s not much that can happen with them strapped in the stroller for 20 minutes.
 Plus, you’re getting exercise!

 If exercise is your thing, join a gym with childcare.
 I love taking the kids to the gym every morning: they get to run around like loonies and get their wiggles out, and I get to fit in a good workout and take a shower ALL BY MYSELF.
 I’m telling you, showering and getting ready without interruption is worth every penny of my gym membership.